Faith Promise for world missions

 - _____Fast one meal per week for world evangelism

-- _____Give financially to the support of Nazarene World Missions.
+- _____Give financially to support Nazarene World Missions efforts.

 I understand that my Faith Promise commitment (the amount I'm promising to give) is for

 Please fill out this card and write the total yearly amount you plan to give in the space

 Total to be given in one year ________(see chart)

 Monthly ___ Lump sum payment

 A monthly gift of . . .